Wajahat Masood: Early life and career

 Wajahat Masood was born on 3 August 1966.
 He did his graduation from Government College University, Lahore and M.A.
 English from University of the Punjab, Lahore, Pakistan.
 Then he went on to earn an LLM degree in International Human Rights Law from the University of Leeds, UK.

 He has been active in three fields: education, human rights and journalism.
 In 1994, he founded and then worked as a director for the Democratic Commission for Human Development for 11 years besides acting as a consultant for different international development agencies.
 Wajahat Masood trained thousands of young activists in the villages of Pakistan in human rights and human development.
-Wajahat Masood has been acting as chairperson, Center for Social Justice since 2014.
+Wajahat Masood has been acting as chairperson, Centre for Social Justice since 2014.

 He was associated with national dailies such as The News International, The Post (Pakistani newspaper) and Daily Aaj Kal.
 He also worked as the editor of monthly magazine Nawa-i-Insaan, Daily Mashriq and weekly Hum Shehri.
 He was a columnist for BBC Urdu service during 2005–08.